 1. Follow YouTube’s Community Guidelines

 Before you pick a channel name, make sure it’s appropriate for YouTube.
-You can do that by following the Community Guidelines, which cover things like spam, impersonating other creators, and words you shouldn’t say (or write) on the platform.
+You can do that by following the Community Guidelines, which covers things like spam, impersonating other creators, and words you shouldn’t say (or write) on the platform.

 After all, what’s the point of finally figuring out a channel name, only to have someone report it?